The Missing Dance/Heritage Model

 Dance/heritage can also provide its users with a sense of identity and ontological security, both at individuals’ and at groups’ level (belonging).
 Identity can be cohesive or divisive.

-Finally, dance/heritage is people-centred and, as such, its curation needs to involve its practitioners as embodied individuals.
-Moreover, dance is a multidimensional phenomenon: embodied, emotional, discursive, cognitive, cultural and social at the same time.
+Finally, dance/heritage is people-centered and, as such, its curation needs to involve its practitioners as embodied individuals.
+Moreover, dance is a multidimensional phenomenon: embodied, emotional, discursive, cognitive, cultural, and social at the same time.
 For this reason, I will adopt a holistic (meaning that I will try to engage with the multiple aspects of dance) and ethnochoreological approach to dance/heritage.